Expensent

 GreenbackEmail inbox + uploadDirect syncEcommerce and marketplace sellers

 A few specifics worth calling out.
-Hubdoc used to be the default answer for QBO users because it was cheap and simple, but since Xero acquired it, the free bundle only applies to Xero subscribers.
-For QBO users it's a paid standalone product (around $12/month per Xero's published pricing) and Xero hasn't meaningfully invested in it since the acquisition — it still works, it's just neglected.
+Hubdocused to be the default answer for QBO users because it was cheap and simple, but since Xero acquired it, the free bundle only applies to Xero subscribers.
+For QBO users it's a paid standalone product ($12 USD/month after a 30-day free trial) and still syncs with QuickBooks Online.
 If you're evaluating alternatives, start with Hubdoc alternatives for QuickBooks.

 8. Your automation stack: a recommended setup